madcodemonkey/ClassToExcel.OpenXml/README.md

 * Requires the use of Microsoft's OpenXML library:  DocumentFormat.OpenXML

 ---
----
 # ClassToExcelWriterService and ClassToExcelReaderService
 The ClassToExcelWriterService service can be used to turn a List\<T\> into an Excel spreadsheet where each class represents a row and certain properties on the class are mapped to columns in the Excel spreadsheet.
 The ClassToExcelReaderService service can be used to do the reverse action.
-It takes each row in the Excel spreadsheet and maps the columnd to properties on a class which results in a List\<T\>.
+It takes each row in the Excel spreadsheet and maps the columns to properties on a class which results in a List\<T\>.

----
 ## Step 1: Create instructions
 Create a class that will hold your data.

----
 ## Step 2: Decorate instructions
 Decorate the properties with the ClassToExcelAttribute.
 The ClassToExcelAttribute has the following properties:
 * ColumnName - This is used when reading or writing files where a header row is present.